apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**The Dow just did something it hasn’t done since Jimmy Carter was president**
+**Google’s new AI tool uses image prompts instead of text**

-You can read more about it [here](https://www.cnn.com/2024/12/17/business/dow-stock-market-losing-streak/index.html).
+You can read more about it [here](https://www.cnn.com/2024/12/17/business/google-ai-whisk-image-prompts/index.html).

 ## Requirements
 - Python 3.8